 - Conversations your customers are having about your products or services

-- Positive and negative feedback for your products or services
+- Positive and negative feedback on your products or services

 Now more than ever, there is a growing expectation that chief executives and other company leaders should not only represent their brand, but also demonstrate their commitment to the brand by being visible and accessible online.
 It says a lot about a company when their CEO is present and active on social media and ready to interact with their customers.
-Not only does it build trust around the brand, but it gives customers the opportunity to go straight to the top with their inquiries, which can go far while building relationships.
+Not only does it build trust around the brand, but it gives customers the opportunity to go straight to the top with their inquiries, which can get you far during the relationship building process.

 - Conversations people are having about you and your executive team